EpicPix/MinecraftNetwork/README.md

 # MinecraftNetwork

-A open source Minecraft Network built on Bukkit and BungeeCord (Very beta)
+A open source Minecraft Network built on Spigot and BungeeCord (Very beta)

 # Requirements